ffund/intro-ml-tss21/slides/6-feature.md

 "Backward" alternative: start with all features, and "prune" one at a time.

-This is not necessarily going to find the best feature subset!
-But, it is a lot faster than the exhaustive search.
-Compared to "forward" search it is, more likely to keep features that are useful in combination with another feature.
+Compared to "forward" search, it is more likely to keep features that are useful in combination with another feature.

 ![Feature selection search strategies.](../images/6-feature-search-strategy.png){ width=90% }